 - the hospital you most regularly use – ask for an alert to be put in your medical record.

-You can review and change your advance care plan at any time.
-You may be prompted to review your plan when your circumstances change.
+You can review and change your advance care directive at any time.
+You may be prompted to review your directive when your circumstances change.
 For example, if: